irudnyts/irudnyts.github.io/_drafts/2019-01-14-r-coding-style-guide.md

 * Avoid using `rm(list = ls())`.
 This statement deletes all objects from the global environment, and gives you an illusion of a fresh R start.

-If you have read until this moment, you deserve a prize.
-There is a magic key combination `Command+Shift+A` that reformats selected code: add spaces and indent it.
+If you have read until this moment, you deserve a treat.
+There is a magic key combination `Command+Shift+A` that reformats selected code: add spaces and indents it.
 Do not use it excessively though!

 ## References